Ka po, ka po, ka awatea

 All competitive athletes are required to compete wearing the correct Awatea uniform, which includes our club singlet (Or crop top for senior women) and plain black shorts with no large logo’s or markings on them.

 Uniforms are loaned out for the season for 7-14yrs.
-Seniors may be required to purchase uniforms (please enquire).
+Seniors are required to purchase uniforms (please enquire).

-The Awatea Athletics team is led by local mum and World Masters Athletics Champion, Helena Dinnissen.
+The Awatea Athletics team was founded by local World Masters Athletics Champion, Helena Dinnissen and her Husband Adrian Dinnissen.

 A keen athlete in her youth, this local mum of 3 returned to the sport in her 30’s.
 She’s since broken numerous NZ & Oceania age grade records and won a World Masters Title.